GHG Reduction Programs & Strategies

 U.S. EPA’s Green Suppliers Network works with large manufacturers to engage their suppliers in low-cost technical reviews to identify strategies for improving process lines, using materials more efficiently, and reducing waste.
 Working in collaboration with the U.S. Department of Commerce (DoC) National Institute of Standards and Technology's Manufacturing Extension Partnership (NIST MEP), the Green Suppliers Network helps small and medium-sized manufacturers stay competitive and profitable while reducing their impact on the environment.

-Managing Supply Chain Greenhouse Gas Emissions: Lessons for the Road Ahead highlights lessons learned by early movers that engaged their suppliers in GHG management.
+Managing Supply Chain Greenhouse Gas Emissions: Lessons Learned for the Road Ahead (pdf) highlights lessons learned by early movers that engaged their suppliers in GHG management.

 Additional resources listed on The Center's Supply Chain webpage.